ddadaal/ddadaal.me/contents/20190406-a-kotlin-di-framework-in-50-lines-and-thoughts-on-kotlin/en.md

 The features (including *grammar sugars*) Kotlin has have opened my eyes, showing me how a programming language that is modern, well-designed and has no history burdens can be like, how these features and grammar sugars can make coding much more productive and enjoyful, and most importantly, **how our ways of thinking a problem can be different**.

-Everyone knows that programming languages are just tools: that's true, but tools can also influence how we look at problems.
+Everyone knows that programming languages are just tools: that's true, but **tools can also influence how we look at problems**.

 A programmer who only knew procedural programming language would try to solve every problems procedurally, quickly being overwhelmed by exponentially growing complexity; A OOP only programmer would wrap everything into objects, resulting in piles of useless boilerplate codes and a class hierarchy so complicated that only god could understand it; A FP originalist would try to use FP on everything, ignoring the nature of the problem, the communities of selected technologies and his/her teammates, all leading to the failure of the project.